On the vanishing discount approximation for compactly supported perturbations of periodic Hamiltonians: the 1d case: Introduction

 Our work also includes a qualitative study of the critical equation \eqref{intro eq G critical} with a weak KAM theoretic flavor, which serves as a preliminary step for the asymptotic analysis.
 The definition of the constant $c(G)$ is essentially borrowed from the literature on homogenization of HJ equations, but its use for the analysis herein addressed seems new.
 Indeed, equations of the form $G(x,d_xu)=c$ in $M$ with $M$ noncompact are usually studied in the weak KAM theoretic literature for $c=c_f(G)$.
-The value of $c(G)$ is affected by shifts of $G$ in the momentum variable, and when homogenization occurs, for instance when $G=H$, it is equal to the effective Hamiltonian associated with $G$ evaluated at $p=0$, also known as ergodic constant.
+Notice that the value of $c_f(G)$ is not affected by shifts of $G$ in the momentum variable, while that of $c(G)$ is.
+Indeed, when homogenization occurs, for instance when $G=H$, the constant $c(G)$ is equal to the effective Hamiltonian associated with $G$ evaluated at $p=0$.

 When $c(G)>c(H)$, i.e. in case (I), our analysis reveals that equation \eqref{intro eq G critical} does not admit bounded solutions, see Theorem \ref{teo no bounded critical sol}.
 Furthermore, we show that there exists a coercive solution to \eqref{intro eq G critical}, see Corollary \ref{cor existence u_G}.
 This case is also characterized by the existence of a bounded subsolution, which is uniformly strict outside a compact set, cf. Theorems \ref{teo no bounded critical sol} and \ref{teo strict v_G}.
-This means that there is no Aubry set at infinity.
+This can be interpreted by saying that there is no Aubry set at infinity.
 These results are not specific of dimension 1, in fact they can be extended to any dimension with essentially same proofs.
 We point out that, in this case, the existence of Mather measures for $G$ in any space dimension can be derived through Proposition \ref{prop discounted measures} (rather than via Theorem \ref{teo G Mather measures}, whose statement and proof are specifically 1d).